manuGil/lecture-notes/collab-notes/lesson-2-2.md

 # push to the remote
 git push origin # git push will have the same effect
 ```
+e.
+Confirm that the change have been transfer to the log of the remote.

 ### 3. CLONING REMOTE REPOSITORIES [15 min]

 Cloning a repository means creating a local copy of a remote repository.
-When you clone a repository, you download the entire history, files, and branches of the remote repository onto your local machine.
-This allows you to work with the code and version history locally, make changes, and contribute to the project.
+When you clone a repository, you download the entire history, files, and default branch of the remote repository onto your local machine.
+This allows you to work with the code and version history locally, make changes, and contribute to the remote.

 a.
 On `~/Desktop/2306-git/L12/` create a direcory called **cloned**